newfold-labs/wp-module-ecommerce/README.md

 5. Go to https://github.com/newfold-labs/wp-module-ecommerce/releases

-6. Click on Draft a new release button
+6. Click on Draft a new release button (Note: Saving as draft, pipeline is not running.)

 7. By default, you'll always create a release from target: trunk branch.
 In case we are making changes to crazydomains then we must switch to the legacy branch do the fixes there and create a release from target: legacy branch as it currently runs older version